-- (i) was the subject of an order (as defined in Form 51-102F5 of National Instrument 51-102 Continuous Disclosure Obligations) that was issued while the director or executive officer was acting in the capacity as director, chief executive officer or chief financial officer; or - (ii) was subject to an order that was issued after the director or executive officer ceased to be a director, chief executive officer, or chief financial officer, and which resulted from an event that occurred while that person was acting in the capacity as a director, chief executive officer, or chief financial officer.

-Mr. Walter, President and Chief Executive Officer of Treasury Metals Inc., was a senior officer and director of Sierra Minerals Inc. ("Sierra") when a management cease trade order was made on April 4, 2007 by the Ontario Securities Commission ("OSC") and on April 15, 2007 by the British Columbia Securities Commission ("BCSC") as a result of the failure of Sierra to file and deliver to shareholders its annual financial statements for the year ended December 31, 2006 and its first quarter interim financial statements for the period ended March 31, 2007.
-These management cease trade orders were subsequently revoked on June 28, 2007 by the OSC and on June 29, 2007 by the BCSC following the filing of the financial statements as required.
+- (i) was the subject of an order (as defined in Form 51-102F5 of National Instrument 51-102 Continuous Disclosure Obligations) that was issued while the director or executive officer was acting in the capacity as director, chief executive officer or chief financial officer; or - (ii) was subject to an order that was issued after the director or executive officer ceased to be a director, chief executive officer, or chief financial officer, and which resulted from an event that occurred while that person was acting in the capacity as a director, chief executive officer, or chief financial officer, other than Dennis Gibson who was a senior officer of Vena Resources Inc. ("Vena") when a cease trade order was made on April 5, 2016 by the OSC and on April 8, 2016 by the BCSC as a result of the failure of Vena to file and deliver to shareholders its annual financial statements for the year ended December 31, 2015.
+This management cease trade order was subsequently revoked by the OSC and by the BCSC following the filing of the financial statements as required.